 The initial domestication of wild plants in Eastern North America was preceded by significant population growth, illustrating that agricultural practices emerge during times of scarcity when human populations outstrip their food supply.

 For more, see Elic M. Weitzel and Brian F. Codding (2016) Population growth as a driver of initial domestication in Eastern North America.
 Royal Society Open Science 3: 160319.
 DOI: 10.1098/rsos.160319.
-Also see the press release and story by Utah Public Radio.
+Also see the press release and story by Utah Public Radio, as well as related coverage in American Archaeology magazine.

 Lives and Livelihoods in Aboriginal Australia